 “I love Fukuoka.
 It has been my home for two years now.
 I can’t imagine living anywhere else in Japan” – Trevor Lawless, Australia – English Teacher.
 Have you ever heard of Fukuoka?
 Perhaps not.
-However, it is regarded by many Japanese?as the best city in Japan to live in.
-The magazine “Monocle” recently ranked Fukuoka as the 14th most liveable city in the world and the number one city in the world for shopping and dining (see the article by Associated Press)!
+However, it is regarded by many Japanese as the best city in Japan to live in.
+The magazine “Monocle” has recently ranked Fukuoka as the 14th most liveable city in the world and the number one city in the world for shopping and dining (see the article by Associated Press)!

-food lovers dream!
-The pork soup ramen sold at street vendors is famous all over Japan, and Fukuoka can offer you a huge variety of the best food in Japan.
+The city itself is modern with lots of shopping facilities, a young, vibrant and fashionable population as well as a safe, fun and exciting restaurant and bar scene.
+This city is a food lovers dream!
+The pork soup ramen sold at street vendors is famous all over Japan and Fukuoka can offer you a huge variety of the best food in Japan.
 Fukuoka is also a sporting city and home to one of the most exciting baseball stadiums in Japan.
 In contrast to its modernity, you can glimpse old Japan in Fukuoka’s castle walls, shrines and temples.
-People flock to the castle and the surrounding parks in the cherry blossom season, and Fukuoka hosts some of Japan’s biggest traditional festivals.
+People flock to the castle and the surrounding parks in the cherry blossom season.
+Fukuoka is also the host of some of Japan’s biggest traditional festivals.
 Come have the most unique and exciting experience of your life in Fukuoka!